cozuya/secret-hitler/README.md

 ## Installation

-Install [node.js version: LTS](https://nodejs.org/en/), have it in your path.

 Install [git](https://git-scm.com/downloads), have it in your path.

+Install NodeJS LTS version, have it in your path.
+[NVM](https://github.com/nvm-sh/nvm) is the industry standard way to install Node.

 Install [mongodb](https://www.mongodb.com/download-center/community), have it in your path.